Cache backends

 0

 Number of the database to store entries.
-Each cache should use its own database, otherwise all caches sharing a database are flushed if the flush operation is issued to one of them.
+Each cache should have its own database, otherwise caches sharing a database are all flushed if the flush operation is issued to one of them.
 Database numbers 0 and 1 are used and flushed by the Core unit tests and should not be used if possible.

 password